Platform Docs

 Recommended polling frequencies based on delivery status:

-• Active statuses (pending, accepted, arriving): Every 30-60 seconds
+• Active statuses (booking, accepted, arriving): Every 30-60 seconds

-• In-progress: Every 60-120 seconds
+• In-transit (picked_up, in_transit): Every 60-120 seconds

 Rate Limiting Considerations: